muneebdev7/SNPraefentia/README.md

 ### Weighting Parameters

-SNAP uses a weighted scoring system.
+SNPraefentia uses a weighted scoring system.
 You can adjust these weights to customize the prioritization:

 - `depth_weight`: Importance of sequencing depth (default: 2.0)
 - `aa_weight`: Importance of amino acid changes (default: 1.0)